 IoT Security and Privacy: Protecting the Connected World

-Cale Loken of 301 Consulting said, with the fast expansion of IoT, a very complicated environment has emerged, full with new vulnerabilities and threats.
+Cale Loken of 301 Consulting said, with the fast expansion of IoT, a very complicated environment has emerged, full of new vulnerabilities and threats.
 As more devices connect to the Internet, the likelihood of a data breach, malware attack, or other security attack grows exponentially.

 Businesses and people should therefore make cybersecurity a priority in the development and implementation of IoT solutions.
 This would entail

-Invest in cybersecurity software: Such solutions as Quantum IoT protect may allow for identification, assessment, and prevention of the security threat.
+- Invest in cybersecurity software: Such solutions as Quantum IoT protect may allow for identification, assessment, and prevention of the security threat.

-Enhanced network security: Firewalls, IAM products, and VPN adoptions are put in place to protect both IoT devices and networks from attacks.
+- Enhanced network security: Firewalls, IAM products, and VPN adoptions are put in place to protect both IoT devices and networks from attacks.

 A Virtual Mirror of Connected World: Digital Twins